 12. Conciliation and review officers may seek information and documents

-(1) For the purposes of preparing for or carrying out the conciliation process or review process, a conciliation and review officer may ask the claimant or the public sector body to provide any information or document in the possession or control of the claimant or public sector body that the officer reasonably considers relevant to the process.
+(1) For the purposes of preparing for or carrying out the conciliation process or review process, a conciliation and review officer may ask the claimant or the employing authority of the relevant public sector body to provide any information or document in the possession or control of the claimant or public sector body that the officer reasonably considers relevant to the process.

-(2) The claimant or the public sector body is to comply with a request under subregulation (1).
+(2) The claimant or the employing authority is to comply with a request under subregulation (1).

 (3) The conciliation and review officer may make a copy of any document, or a record of any information, provided under subregulation (1).